szze/SpecFlowPlus-Resources/SpecFlowPlus-Excel-Installation-and-Configuration.md

 The SpecFlow+ Excel plugin is available from [NuGet](http://www.nuget.org/packages/SpecFlow.Plus.Excel).

-To install the package for your Visual Studio project:
+To add the package to your Visual Studio project:
 1. Right-click on your specification project and select **Manage Nuget Packages for Solution**.
 2. Search for "SpecFlow Excel" on nuget.org and install the SpecFlow+ Excel plugin